 Or maybe we can just integrate a share target into the shopping list app, and use e.g. a specially formatted markdown file which we can write up in, and share from, e.g. Markor.

-App to make an ordered list of aisles and/or draw a floor plan for each known store.
+App to make a connectivity graph of aisles and/or draw a floor plan for each known store.
 This can then be used to automatically sort the shopping list according to the optimal route through the store.

 Apparently the only existing software in its class.
 What is it, why is it, why is there no modern FOSS reimplementation of it, and what could that look like for Linux and/or Android?